bigjosh/Bare-Metal-Blink-IR-Channel-Tester/README.md

 This tester program lets us (almost) directly measure the time between when the TX LED turns on and when the RX LED triggers using an oscilloscope.

-The code has TX mode and RX mode.
-This is controlled by the `#define TX_MODE` at the top of the program.
-The program must be recompiled and re-downloaded each time this is changed. `1` means this blink will be transmitting, `0` means it will receiving.

-The code also lets you specify which face to use with the `#define IR_LED_TO_TEST`.
-This can be 0-5 and indicates LED IR0-IR5 respectively.
-Again, you must recompile and redownload when you change this.
+The program has TX mode and RX mode.

+A RED pixel indicates a face in RX mode, and a GREEN pixel indicates a face in TX mode.
+Pressing and lifting the button advances to the next mode/face.

 Both modes generate their output on the `T` pin on the debug header of the circuit board.
-(Note that it seems like the `A` pin on this header does not work on newer blinks!)
+(Note that it seems like the `T` and `R` pins are swapped and the `A` pin does not work at all on newer blinks!)

-To make measurements, you will want to connect an oscilloscope scope to the `G` and `T` pins of one TX mode blink and one RX mode blink, and then point their respective test sides (as specified in `IR_LED_TO_TEST`) at each other.
+To make measurements, you will want to connect an oscilloscope scope to the `G` and `T` pins of one TX mode blink and one RX mode blink, and then point their respective test sides.
 Here is one way that can look...

 ![](connections.jpg)

-In this case, I am testing face 4 on both blinks shown.
+In this case, face 5 on the top blink is transmitting to face 0 on the bottom blink.

-I cut little windows in the top silicone so I could stick some jumper wires into the debug port holes.

 With the `T` pin outputs from the RX and TX blink each connected to a channel on your scope, scale everything up so you can easily see a 2-3 volt signal.